wlaw019/wlaw019.github.io/OMDB-app/README.md

 * Randomly generate questions under three categories (Year, Director and Production) based on most popular 100 movies
 * User can only reveal one question (Genre) at a time
 * User put a "check" mark on the board if the question is answered correctly, otherwise a "X"
-* Identity User Won, User Lost or No one Won and then freeze the board
+* Identify User Won, User Lost or No one Won and then freeze the board

 ## Resources Used